 - 2 teaspoons vanilla extract

-- 2 ½ tablespoons arrowroot starch Sub corn starch if needed.
+- 2 tablespoons arrowroot starch - sub corn starch if needed

 - ½ teaspoon fine sea salt

-- In a blender combine a palmful of the pecans, oatmeal, milk, maple syrup, almond butter, vanilla, arrowroot, salt, and orange zest (or cinnamon), if using.
-Blend on high until completely smooth, about 30 to 45 seconds.
+- In a blender combine a palmful of the pecans, oatmeal, milk, maple syrup, vanilla, starch, salt, and addition(s), if using.
+Slowly increase speed, and blend on high until smooth and creamy, about 45 seconds.

 - Add the toasted pecans to the pie crust.
 I like to break some into smaller pieces.
 Pour the filling over the pecans, making sure they are covered and coated.
-Bake in 350 degree oven for 38 to 42 minutes, keeping an eye on the pie during the last 10 minutes. *If using the full 1.5 cups of pecans, the crust will be quite full.
+Bake in the preheated 350 degree oven for 40 to 42 minutes, keeping an eye on the pie during the last 15 minutes.
 The filling may puff up slightly but shouldn't overflow.
 If the crust begins to brown too much, cover with foil or a pie shield.
 If using my GF crust it should be fine uncovered the whole time.

-- Set pie aside to cool for at least 2 hours before slicing.
-If not serving the same day, cool completely before covering and refrigerating.
+- Set the pie aside to cool for at least 2 hours before slicing.
+If not serving the same day, let cool completely before covering and refrigerating.
 Or speed up the process by refrigerating the pie uncovered until cold.